The Clear Edge

 The Executive Summary

-Operators at $90K–$120K/month risk $230K–$310K in destroyed value each year by keeping problem clients; installing a fire-fast, red-flag screening system turns that lost capacity into higher-margin, compounding revenue.
+Operators at $90K–$120K/month risk $230K–$310K in destroyed value each year by keeping problem clients; a fire-fast, red-flag screening system prevents that silent drain.

-• Who this is for: Service and consulting operators in the $90K–$120K/month range who feel overrun by fires, carry 1–3 “nightmare” clients, and suspect those clients are capping revenue, margin, and team morale.
+• Who this is for: Service and consulting operators in the $90K–$120K/month range who feel overrun by fires and carry 1–3 “nightmare” clients that quietly cap margin and morale.

-• What you’ll learn: The four momentum-killing client types (Scope Creeper, Chronic Changer, Boundary Tester, Decision Avoider), the Early Detection System, the Fire-Fast Protocol, the Replacement Strategy, and the Qualification Scorecard to prevent them.
+• What you’ll learn: The four momentum-killing client types (Scope Creeper, Chronic Changer, Boundary Tester, Decision Avoider) and the Momentum Killer Client Screening System that uses early red flags to decide who to decline, keep, or fire.

-• Time to implement: Expect 30 days to run the audit and fire worst offenders, 60–90 days to replace with better clients and stabilize revenue, and 3–12 months for the full screening system to compound into a higher-margin, lower-stress client portfolio.
+• Time to implement: In 30 days you run the audit and fire worst offenders, in 60–90 days you replace them with better clients, and over 3–12 months the screening system compounds into a higher-margin, lower-stress client roster.

 Written by Nour Boustani for $90K–$120K/month operators who want to protect capacity, morale, and long-term upside without sacrificing revenue to problem clients who quietly erase six figures a year.